-\ Hilti supply chemical anchors (such as HY-200 with HIT-V rods and RE-500 with HIT-V rods) which are suitable for use with lightweight concrete with a compressive strength of 10-12 MPa.
-In order to find load values for different concrete strengths the appropriate reductions factors have to be applied.
+Hilti supply chemical anchors (such as HY-200 with HIT-V rods and RE-500 with HIT-V rods) which are suitable for use with lightweight concrete with a compressive strength of > 12MPa.
+In order to find load values for different concrete strengths the appropriate reductions factors have to be applied (see 6.0 Structural Design).
 These vary depending on the failure mode.
-Hilti also have free PROFIS anchor software which conduct the calculations and run reports which can be used for submittal documentation: www.hilti.co.nz/holnz/page/module/home/browse\main.jsf?lang=en&nodeld=-324368
+Hilti also offers free PROFIS anchor software which conduct the calculations and run reports which can be used for submittal documentation: www.hilti.co.nz/holnz/page/module/home/browse_main.jsf?lang=en&nodeld=-324368